KTH-Software-Engineering-DD2480/java-algorithms-implementation/report.md

 How well was the tool documented?
 Was it possible/easy/difficult to integrate it with your build environment?

+### NOTES

+#### @ekorre1001

+The code coverage tool I am using is OpenClover which works with the Ant build tool.
+I followed the provided quick start guide and managed to integrate it with Ant.
+It was quite easy to do the setup since only a few steps were required, although a few things did not work out initially.

 ### Your own coverage tool

 Show a patch (or link to a branch) that shows the instrumented code to